prof-rossetti/georgetown-opim-557-201810/notes/information-systems/apis.md

 Today, the primary way for a human to interact with a computer-based information system is through a visually- and spatially-oriented interface known as a **Graphical User Interface (GUI)**.
 Common GUI interactions include clicking, dragging, tapping, and swiping.

-But many systems and software also or alternatively allow programmatic usage through textually-oriented interfaces known as **Application Programming Interface (API)**.
-APIs provide the instructions and mechanisms for a human or computer user to programmatically interact with the system.
+But many systems additionally or alternatively allow programmatic usage through textually-oriented interfaces known as **Application Programming Interfaces (APIs)**.
+APIs provide the instructions and mechanisms for a human or computer to programmatically interact with the system.

 **Web Services** are APIs which facilitate the transmission of data across the Internet to and from some system.
-Web services usually provide servers which accept HTTP requests at specified URLs and return responses containing textual information in a machine-readable format.
+Web services usually provide one or more servers which accept HTTP requests at specified URLs and return responses containing textual information in a machine-readable format.

-Here are some example web services:
+Here are some notable example web services:

  + [New York Times APIs](http://developer.nytimes.com/docs)
  + [Google APIs](https://developers.google.com/apis-explorer/#p/)